IdeaCentre K series: K210

 The IdeaCentre K210 was termed as Lenovo’s “global entry into the consumer desktop market outside of China”.
-The desktop offered up to Intel Core 2 Quad processors, up to 3GB of DDR2 RAM, Intel GMA X3100 integrated graphics – or a 512MB ATI Radeon HD 2600 XT – Gigabit Ethernet, a 16-in-1 multicard reader and an anti-microbial keyboard.
+The desktop offered up to Intel Core 2 Quad processors, up to 3 GB of DDR2 RAM, Intel GMA X3100 integrated graphics – or a 512 MB ATI Radeon HD 2600 XT – Gigabit Ethernet, a 16-in-1 multicard reader and an anti-microbial keyboard.
 The desktop also included VeriFace facial recognition technology.
 This allowed users to log into their computers by looking into the web camera.

 Additional features on the desktop included an anti-microbial keyboard and Bright Vision, which detects a user’s distance from the monitor and adjusts brightness accordingly.
 The desktop was equipped with up to Intel Core 2 Quad Processors, Intel GMA 3100 integrated graphics, Blu-ray HD-DVD combo with support for home theater, and high definition 5.1 audio.

 PCMag praised the desktop for its one-touch system recovery feature, keyboard, and design which allowed access to internal component without the need for tools.
 The cons of the desktop were listed as the lack of multiple expansion slots – only one standard PCI expansion slot was available.